VimsecAu/kb/m365/baselines/exo.md

 - _Rationale:_ Adversaries can use automatic forwarding to gain persistent access to a victim's email.
-Disabling forwarding to external domains prevents this technique when the adversary is external to the organization but does not impede legitimate internal forwarding.
+Disabling forwarding to external domains prevents this technique when the adversary is external to the organisation but does not impede legitimate internal forwarding.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_